Mixed Magics: Contents

 WW does not know how to earn a living without magic and tries stealing a car but soon finds himself fleeing the law on foot.
-He manages to steal the money to buy transfer to another world where his modest powers do operate —but one more like ours, with greater reliance on machinery and less on magic than 12A.
+He manages to steal the money to buy transfer to another world where his modest powers do operate, but one more like the real one, with greater reliance on machinery and less on magic than 12A.
 There he finds technology bewildering.
 Indeed, the car he steals is not only too complicated to learn quickly, but he mistakes its wonders for magic powers greater than his own.
 It has a young girl and a big dog in the back seat, too.